-What is the Difference between Ceramic Tiles and Vitrified tiles?
+Difference between Ceramic Tiles vs Vitrified tiles.

-Most customers are confused over the difference between Ceramic Tiles and Vitrified tiles.
 They do not know which one to select.
-We present to you a small representation of Vitrified tiles Vs. Ceramic tiles.
+We present to you a small representation

 Ceramic tiles are manufactured from Clay and water only.
 Vitrified tiles have other additives as well.
 These include silica, Quartz and Feldspar.
 While Ceramic tiles and vitrified tiles go through a kiln for baking, vitrified tiles attain vitrification (glass like property) which does not happen in ceramic tiles.
 This means vitrified tiles have characteristics similar to glass due to the glass substrate formed, reducing its porosity.

-Porosity: Ceramic tiles are porous by nature and absorb more water or liquid.
-They also get stained easily.
-Vitrified tiles have minimal porosity and hence have better stain as well as water resistance.
+tiles have minimal porosity and hence have better stain as well as

 Costing: Vitrified tiles have more costly inputs and have to be fired at higher temperatures; hence their costing is higher compared to ceramic tiles.